sorgerlab/omero.cloudarchive-cloudformation/README.md

 ##### LaunchCACentral1
 [<img src="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png">](https://console.aws.amazon.com/cloudformation/home?region=ca-central-1#/stacks/new?stackName=OMEROCloudArchive&templateURL=https://s3.amazonaws.com/omero.cloudarchive-cloudformation/master.yml)

-The link will present the AWS Cloudformation Console with the S3 template URL location prepopulated.
+The link will present the AWS CloudFormation Console with the S3 template URL location prepopulated.
 Click `Next` to continue.

-This page presents the configuration options for the cloudformation template including those for the settings gathered above.
+This page presents the configuration options for the CloudFormation template including those for the settings gathered above.
 Enter or choose the required options from above and any optional ones as well.